apatel544/pacman-Game/README.md

     or

-    2. You can navigate to: https://github.com/apatel544/pacman-Game
+    2. You can navigate to: [Pac-Men Factory App](https://github.com/apatel544/pacman-Game)